Floer theory and flips: Maurer-Cartan moduli space

 Hence if we define

 then $b_1 \sim_{h_{10}} b_0$:

 Also $b \sim_0 b$ for any $b$, hence $\sim$ is reflexive.

-We define the potential of the algebra as a function on the moduli space of solutions to the weak Maurer-Cartan equation.
-Denote by $MC(A)$ the quotient of $\widetilde{MC}(A)$ by the gauge equivalence relation,
+We define the potential of the algebra as a function on the moduli space of solutions to the projective Maurer-Cartan equation.
+Denote by $\ol{MC}(A)$ the quotient of ${MC}(A)$ by the gauge equivalence relation,

-which we call the {\em moduli space} of solutions to the weak Maurer-Cartan equation.
+The quotient $\ol{MC}(A)$ is the {\em moduli space} of solutions to the projective Maurer-Cartan equation.
 Define a {\em potential}